 In February 2013, Tina and Robbie were living in a shelter with their daughter, Mindy, both without employment but confident that things could turn around.
 They were matched with a support team from Saint Michael and All Angels Episcopal Church.
 The team assisted them in achieving the goals they had set for themselves.
 Now, Robbie and Tina are both working full-time as supervisors for DePaul Industries Security Services and Mindy is traveling after graduating high school in June 2014 with college in the near future.
 The family has achieved amazing things during their few months in the Village through their own efforts and with the support and encouragement of their team.

 Interested in joining the "Village?"
-Join us for our next Village Support Network Training!
+Join us for our next Village Support Network Orientation!
 More information here.

 LaFreda Caesar (right) Hello there, my name is LaFreda Caesar and I am a Portland native.
 I received my B.S. in Social Sciences from Portland State University recently ...